SPC 142 - Public Speaking

 1. Use relaxation techniques to manage stage fright or anxiety while speaking.

 2. Brainstorm topics for public presentations.

-7. Analyze speeches to deliver specific feedback for others.
+8. Analyze speeches, in terms of language and delivery, to deliver specific feedback for others.

 9. Apply ethical principles when presenting in a public forum.